-- 14.4.1.
+- 16.4.1.
 The burden of proof that the individual is a visitor rests on the household.
-In the absence of such proof, the individual will be considered an unauthorized member of the household and RHA will terminate assistance since prior approval was not requested for the addition. - 14.4.2.
+In the absence of such proof, the individual will be considered an unauthorized member of the household and RHA will terminate assistance since prior approval was not requested for the addition. - 16.4.2.
 Absence of evidence of any other address will be considered verification that the visitor is a member of the household.
 Statements from neighbors and/or the landlord will be considered in making the determination.
-Use of the unit address as the visitor's current residence for any purpose that is not explicitly temporary shall be construed as permanent residence. - 14.4.3.
-Minors and college students who were part of the household but who now live away from home during the school year and are no longer on the lease may visit for up to 90 days per year without being considered a member of the household. - 14.4.4.
+Use of the unit address as the visitor's current residence for any purpose that is not explicitly temporary shall be construed as permanent residence. - 16.4.3.
+Minors and college students who were part of the household but who now live away from home during the school year and are no longer on the lease may visit for up to 90 days per year without being considered a member of the household. - 16.4.4.
 In a joint custody arrangement, if the minor is in the household 182 days or less per year, the minor will be considered an eligible visitor and not a household member.
-Since the child is a visitor, the child will not be included when determining subsidy size.
+Since the child is a visitor, the child will not be included when determining subsidy size. - 16.4.4.1.
+When both parents are on the waiting list or receiving housing assistance and both are trying to claim the child, the parent whose address is listed in the child's school records is allowed to claim the school-age child as a dependent. - 16.4.4.2.
+If the child is not enrolled in school, RHA will rely upon official records from daycare providers, tax records, and insurance providers such as Medicaid.

-14.5,HOUSEHOLD REQUESTS FOR CHANGE IN HEAD OF HOUSEHOLD OR CO-HEAD/SPOUSE
+16.5.HOUSEHOLD REQUESTS FOR CHANGE IN HEAD OF HOUSEHOLD OR COHEAD/SPOUSE

-14.5.1.
+16.5.1.
 Changes in head of household or co-head/spouse will only be processed upon verification of a medical need for the change or a change in household composition.
 Changes that would cause the household to be deemed an elderly or disabled household or will cause an increase in subsidy size will not be processed without a change in household composition.

-15.TRANSFER OF TENANTS
+17.TRANSFER OF TENANCY